 Maximising international influence

-In essence, the name of the game during the last two decades has been Finland maximising its international influence.
+In essence, the name of the game during the 1990s and the first decade of the 2000s has been Finland maximising its international influence.
 In practice this has meant securing a seat at the right tables.
 Admittedly, identifying exactly what the right tables are has not been entirely straightforward, as the perpetual debate about whether or not Finland should seek to join NATO shows.
 Nevertheless it is the European Union that has become the main forum for Finland in terms of gaining say in both European and global processes that affect the country.

 In the EU Finland has sought an active profile, even a place at the very political core of the Union.
 This has not, however, been an easy task for a new and fairly peripheral member state.
 In recent years the dynamic “vision thing” of Prime Minister Paavo Lipponen (1995–2003) has been replaced with the more cautious and issue-specific approach of Prime Minister Matti Vanhanen.
 To be fair, this might also be a reflection of the radical changes in the internal constitution of the Union itself, which has grown over the past five years from a cosy club of 15 to the current pan-European organisation of 27 member states.